 Other Pyralspite Garnets we have found that fluoresce pink or red under UV light are some light pink Malaya Garnets from Tanzania, as well as some low-iron Color Change Garnets.
 All these fluorescent Garnets also glow pink under a Chelsea filter due to chromium content.
 The iron content in Pyralspite Garnets that fluoresce is very low, with most of the magnetic susceptibility coming from manganese, which does not quench chromium fluorescence.

 The gem pictured below has relatively low iron content, with a composition of approximately 84% Pyrope, 7% Almandine and 9% Spessartine.
 Almandine (iron) content may be even lower if Grossular content (up to 5%) is also present.
-The percentage of chromium in this gem, and in any Pyralspite Garnet, is difficult to assess with a magnetic susceptibility balance or a spectrometer due to the masking effect of iron and manganese.
+The percentage of chromium in this gem, and in any Pyralspite Garnet, is difficult to assess with a magnetic susceptibility balance or a spectrometer due as results for chromium overlap with iron and manganese.

 Pink Pastel Pyrope, (Tanzania), 6.43ct